alitokur/alitokur.github.io/content/inline-functions.md

 discusses inlining and he says:

-> A function is usually inlined if the inline keyword is used or if its body is defined inside a class definition.
+> A function is usually inlined if the inline keyword is used or if it's body is defined inside a class definition.
 Inlining a function is advantageous if the function is small or if it is called only from one place in the program.
 Small functions are often inlined automatically by the compiler.
 On the other hand, the compiler may in some cases ignore a request for inlining a function if the inlining causes technical problems or performance problems.

-As i said before: The first argument is really arguable.
-As i show before compiler have some calculations and adding inline keyword not always will help you.
-And this small function threshold is completely compiler dependent.
+As i said before, the first argument is really  debatable.
+As i showed before, the compiler performs calculations, and adding the inline keyword will not always.
+And threshold for small function is completely compiler dependent.

-Here is my rock star Jason Turner's opinion.
-If you watch this video, [Jason Turner](https://www.youtube.com/watch?v=GldFtXZkgYo) says dont use inline for performance.
-Do not see inline as a performance tool.
-It's mainly linkage tool.
-Because compiler, made all kind of calculations eithout your input at all, and there is a good change that by modify this threshold you are actually doing something that will perform worse.
-The compiler has a pretty good reason for why it set the threshold this value.
-So they say its something that you should pretty much rely on you almost certaily dontw want to mess with this.
+Here is my rock star, [Jason Turner](https://www.youtube.com/watch?v=GldFtXZkgYo) says do not use inline for performance and do not see inline as a performance tool.
+It's mainly a linkage tool.
+The compiler already makes all kinds of calculations without your input, and all, and there is a change that by modifying this threshold, you might actually make make performance worse.
+The compiler has a pretty good reason for setting the threshold to this value.
+So they say its something you rely on, you almost certainly do not want to mess with it.

-As i shared above, Sy Brand's article and the answer of most question in stackoverflow and reddit strongly suggest the measuments before deciding.
-And i think its the best way to keep balence between these two sides.
+As i shared above, Sy Brand's article and most of the answers on SO and Reddit strongly suggest making measurements before deciding.
+I think think its the best way to keep yourself from bias.

+**And Baba has some practices**: I use inline functions when i write code at my company.
+Because it's a must if you are working in HFT world.
+But for all my personal projects, I do not use inline that much.
+That is not because I do not like it.
+I believe that they are useful.
+However, the criteria for determinining whether a function should be inlined can be complex and subtle.
-**And my final thought**: I strongly believe that inline keyword is powerfull tool but i dont use it so much.
-I think deciding to use inline or not is not easy at first sight.
-So i start with no inline usage, and when i find a bottleneck in my code, i try to inline that and then measure.
+So i start with no inline, and when i find a bottleneck in my code, i try inlining it and then measure.

 I have spoken.

 ### Sources and further reading: